trebco/treb/README-translation.md

    `Calculator.SupportedFunctions, with an additional field indicating the function that any element is replacing.

+   have an interface for this now; still needs UI and number format, but has a place for the function descriptors. function descriptors use the AC descriptors as a base.

  - we may need to add translation to the `DefineMacro` routine, translating the function you define -> common. not sure.

+   ...probably (TODO).

  - how to load/where to store? should probably be individual JSON files with well-defined names by locale. we could have a common location, but also allow custom definition.

+ - we'll need a similar translation system for symbolic number formats
+ - not to mention the UI